Are you ready to boogie? Get down?

-Jess Fest's inaugural theme will honor the 1970's with performances reminiscent of the decade and costumes to match!
-Local vendors, delicious food, and an amazing show are only the beginning of what Jess Fest will offer:
+Jess Fest's inaugural theme honored the 1970's with performances reminiscent of the decade and costumes to match!
+Local vendors, delicious food, and an amazing show are only the beginning of what Jess Fest had to offer:

 - Variety Show featuring top Chicago performers